How to repair your Mac disk with First Aid

 Earlier in the article, I mentioned using CleanMyMac.
 For issues with your hard drive, this app has some great tools to improve your drive performance and keep your Mac feeling fresh.

-I like to regularly run the Maintenance Module, which can specifically help with both repairing disk permissions and running complex maintenance scripts.
+I like to regularly run the Performance tool, which can specifically help with repairing disk permissions and running other maintenance tasks.

 -